TimoGuy/BTZC_game_engine/README.md

         - [ ] Have power to slow down renderer if physics sim is too slow.
     - [ ] Create CharacterVirtual cylinder (exactly like tuned jolt physics example).
     - [ ] Create gameobjects which create both render objects and physics objects.
+        - [x] Create script system (can add script entry into the `LIST_OF_SCRIPTS` macro and then define it somewhere else in the application).
         - [ ] Has these properties.
             - [ ] Random GUID.
             - [ ] String name.